Is there a neo-Nazi network on campus? - Honi Soit

 Is there a neo-Nazi network on campus?

+An investigation into the presence, actions and recruiting of neo-Nazis on campus

+CONTENT WARNING: THIS ARTICLE MAY BE HIGHLY DISTRESSING TO SOME READERS.
+IT CONTAINS EXPLICIT MENTIONS OF RACISM, NAZISM, HOLOCAUST DENIAL, ANTI-SEMITISM, MISOGYNY, XENOPHOBIA, SINOPHOBIA AND FASCISM.

 Overt racism, misogyny and anti-Semitism are not especially new to campus, nor within the Inner West.
-But for some reason, the idea that particular people who believe in the disgusting ideology of Nazism may well have a covert presence on campus is uniquely sobering.
-Back in May, an investigation conducted by the ABC and the…

-Overt racism, misogyny and anti-Semitism are not especially new to campus, nor within the Inner West.
-But for some reason, the idea that particular people who believe in the disgusting ideology of Nazism may well have a covert presence on campus is uniquely sobering.
+But for some reason, the idea that people who believe in the disgusting ideology of Nazism may have a covert presence on campus is uniquely sobering.

 Back in May, an investigation conducted by the ABC and the Sydney Morning Herald exposed relationships between neo-Nazis and the National Party of Australia, taking cues from a series of chat threads on the website Discord.
 These threads came to light as part of a series of Discord-related leaks made public by Unicorn Riot, an American left-wing media collective.
 Notably, the forums were employed to organise and mobilise the 2017 white-supremacist ‘Unite The Right’ rally in Charlottesville.